-It is important to note that all public school districts nationwide are required to implement a “wellness policy” to promote student health.
-School districts receiving federal funding for food programs are required to have a Wellness policy.
-Before applying to become a Certified Healthy School you MUST be in compliance with both federal policy on school wellness and the following state school mandates.
-In addition, your school should have a 24/7 Tobacco-free Schools Policy (*see note under HB 2529).
+Before applying to become a Certified Healthy School you MUST be in compliance with the following state school mandates.
+In addition, to obtain excellent certification, your school must have a 24/7 Tobacco-free Schools Policy (*see note under HB 2529).

-HB 1476 mandates AIDS Prevention Education for students; providing procedures and requirements for such education; providing education that shall be limited to the discussion of the disease AIDS and its spread and prevention; providing at the option of the school district, a minimum of once during the period from grade five through six; once during the period from grade seven through nine; and once during the period from grade ten through grade twelve.
+HB 1476 mandates AIDS Prevention Education for students; provides procedures and requirements for such education.
+AIDS Prevention education shall be limited to the discussion of the disease AIDS, its spread and prevention.
+The education must be provided a minimum of once during the period from grade five through six; once during the period from grade seven through nine; and once during the period from grade ten through grade twelve.

 HB 2239 states that the board of education of each school district shall adopt a policy on or before September 1, 2008, that permits the self-administration of inhaled asthma medication by a student for treatment of asthma and the self-administration of anaphylaxis medication by a student for the treatment of anaphylaxis.

 SB 1876 requires the physical education curriculum shall be sequential, developmentally appropriate, and designed, implemented, and evaluated to enable students to develop the motor and self-management skills and knowledge necessary to participate in physical activity throughout life.
 Each school district shall establish specific objectives and goals the district intends to accomplish through the physical education curriculum.